Step 1: Review eligibility, guidelines and policies

 Poster team presenters:

-• Poster teams may have a maximum of four presenters.
+• Poster teams may have a maximum of four presenters

 • Poster teams share a single poster.

-Oral team presenters:
+Oral team presenters

-• Oral teams may have a maximum of six presenters.
+• Oral teams may have a maximum of six presenters

-Conference participation
+• Conference participation

-STEP 2: Review abstract submission info
+Step 2: Review abstract application information

 Deadline: 11:59 p.m.
 Feb.
-19, 2025.
-Applicants with completed, approved abstracts are registered to present as space allows.
+19. Applicants with completed, approved abstracts are registered to present as space allows.
 No applications are accepted after the final deadline.

 Abstract submission requirements: